April 1, 2025

 • Start recording.

-How to make a slow-mo video on a computer
+How to make a slow motion video on a computer

-If you’re making a slow motion video on a computer, you can use the preinstalled video editor or install a slow-mo video app for your operating system.
+If you're making a slow motion video on a computer, you can use the preinstalled video editor or install a dedicated slow motion video app for your operating system.

 To make a slow-mo video in Clipchamp (Windows):